MicrosoftDocs/windows-dev-docs/hub/powertoys/dsc-configure.md

 | GenerateThumbnailsFromFiles | Boolean | Whether thumbnail generation for files is turned on | ✅ |

 ### PowerOcr

+PowerOcr is the internal name for Text Extractor.

 | Name | Type | Description | Available |
 | :--- | :--- | :--- | :--- |